whatcoloris/nmoc-real-wage-database/README.md

 * `src/form/FormInfo.jsx` Paragraph text that comes after the heading
 * `src/form/ProjectForm.js` Fields for form questions

-ProjectForm includes a number of items that are defined like:
+ProjectForm includes a number of items for each individual response field that are defined like:

 ```js
 {